NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/common/parameters-def.md

 6. Pts/Pts per Decade:
    If the sweep type is Linear, specifies the total number of points in the sweep.
 For Logarithmic sweep type, specifies the number of points per decade.

+7. Current Gain Bandwidth:
+   Specifies the SourceAdapt gain-bandwidth parameter for the current control loop.
+   Higher GBW values allow for faster transients but less stability, while lower GBW values result in slower transients but more stability.

+8. Current Compensation Frequency:
+   Specifies the SourceAdapt compensation frequency parameter for the current control loop.
+It is the frequency at which a pole-zero pair is added to the system.

+9. Current Pole-Zero Ratio:
+    Specifies the SourceAdapt pole-zero ratio parameter for the current control loop.
+It is the ratio of pole and zero frequencies.

 ## Tips